Firm policies, controls, and procedures

 Purpose and scope: The firm's AML policy documents should clearly state the objectives of its AML policies, emphasising the firm’s commitment to compliance with all relevant regulations and playing its part in combatting money laundering, terrorist financing and proliferation financing.
 Being transparent and precise ensures that staff members understand the importance of each policy and how and where it applies.
 Being clear reinforces the firm’s dedication to maintaining high compliance standards.

-Roles and responsibilities: The policy documents should clearly define all employees' specific roles and responsibilities in relation to AML compliance, especially those defined by MLR 2017 as ‘relevant employees’.
-This includes detailed descriptions of the duties of the firm’s compliance officer, its nominated officer for the purpose of handling suspicious activity), other senior management, and other staff members.
+Roles and responsibilities: The policy documents should clearly define all employees' specific roles and responsibilities in relation to AML compliance, especially those defined by MLR 2017 as “relevant employees”.
+This includes detailed descriptions of the duties of the firm’s Compliance Officer, its Nominated Officer for the purpose of handling suspicious activity), other senior management, and other staff members.
 By specifying these responsibilities, you are helping to ensure that everyone within the firm knows their role in preventing and detecting money laundering, promoting accountability and making clear whom to contact when there is any uncertainty.
-In many firms, one person fulfils the combined role of compliance officer and nominated officer, and such a person is usually referred to as the Money Laundering Reporting Officer (MLRO).
+In many firms, one person fulfills the combined role of Compliance Officer and Nominated Officer, and such a person is usually referred to as the Money Laundering Reporting Officer (MLRO).
 This is the term used throughout this guidance from Firmcheck, although the role of the MLRO is not defined in legislation.

 Risk management: A firm’s policies should explain how the firm assesses and categorises money laundering risks.
 This includes evaluating factors such as the types of clients it has, the nature of the services provided, and geographic risk factors.
 This document ensures that the firm's AML controls are tailored to the level and nature of risk, enabling a more effective and tailored approach to combatting money laundering.

 Monitoring and reporting: The AML policies must include procedures for monitoring clients’ activities on an ongoing basis to detect suspicious behaviour.
-Policies and procedures for reporting suspicious activities internally and externally must be documented, emphasising the importance of filing Suspicious Activity Reports (SARs) with the National Crime Agency (NCA) and the safeguards in place to avoid ‘tipping off’.
-Any relevant employee who has reasonable grounds for suspecting money laundering or terrorist financing is required to comply with Part 3 of the Terrorism Act 2000 or Part 7 of the POCA.
+Policies and procedures for reporting suspicious activities internally and externally must be documented, emphasising the importance of filing Suspicious Activity Reports (SARs) with the National Crime Agency (NCA) and the safeguards in place to avoid “tipping off”.
+Any relevant employee who has reasonable grounds for suspecting money laundering or terrorist financing is required to comply with Part III of the Terrorism Act 2000 or Part 7 of the POCA.

 Record keeping: An essential AML policy concerns the records to be maintained in respect of AML compliance, such as client identification documents, transaction records, and internal and external reports of suspicious activity.
 It should also detail the duration for which these records must be kept to comply with MLR 2017.
 This ensures that the firm maintains a thorough audit trail, which is critical for AML compliance and supervision.